sljur/Super_Scouts/project_documentation/deliverable_2_requirements.md

 ## 3. Functional requirements (features)

 ## 4. Non-functional requirements
+Some non-functional requirements that we are considering implementing for our website:
+- Speed: Optimizing the flow of our code, the speed our website loads different pages, and accessibility between different features.
+- Security: Since we want users to be able to share documents and media within the website, we need our server to be secure from penetration attacks so we can keep user files private within the website.
+- Reliability: We want our users to have access to the website full-time.
+Many people are on different schedules when it comes to daily life.
+We need the website to be running 24/7 (aside from maintenance) so our users can have reliable access.
+- Design: We want our website to be attractive.
+Design can make or break the number of consistent users we get participating on our platform.
+The better looking our website is and the more ease of access to features are present, the larger the number of returning users there is.

 ## 5. Minimum Viable Product
 Our Minimmum Viable Product will consist of an online environment where